-Whether you’ve done your research or are just getting started, it’s a good idea to consider these 10 things before .
+Whether you’ve done your research or are just getting started, it’s a good idea to consider important things before moving to Florida.

 Table of Contents:

 It is true that a lot of people retire to Florida.
 By 2030, Florida is projected to be home to over 6 million people aged 65 or older.